Local entrepreneurs urged to capitalize on Fiji Forward initiative

 “It’s an important journey we begun.
 The initial steps have been taken and there’s great hope with great interest.
 Planning continues for our next sessions both inside and outside of Suva.
 And we are also going to be doing it with other islands.”

-Cella says a team has been set to identify suitable products and local women entrepreneurs are urged to enter the world of business.
+Cella says a team has been set up to identify suitable products and local women entrepreneurs are being urged to enter into the world of business.

 “There are a lot of impressive resilient strong women in Fiji and it’s my honour to play a small role with my colleagues in helping them advance their great work.
 It helps them knowing the challenges that remain especially during the pandemic.”